-- 16. TDC is the unitary authority for the Tasman District.
-TDC's neighbouring Councils include NCC and the Marlborough District Council.
-TDC's largest ward is Richmond, which is situated immediately to the south-southwest of Nelson City. - 17.
-Similarly to NCC, TDC is responsible for waste management and waste minimisation services in the Tasman region.
-These services include: - 17.1 kerbside recycling services; - 17.2 solid waste collection services, at five transfer stations (or resource recovery centres (RRCs)) located in Richmond, Mariri, Takaka, Collingwood and Murchison;7 and - 17.3 solid waste disposal services at the Eves Valley landfill at Eves Valley Road, Waimea West, Tasman.8 - 18.
-Most domestic and commercial waste disposal in the Tasman region is collected through the five RRCs, with the Richmond RCC alone collecting the vast majority of the region's solid waste.
+- 13. Similarly to NCC, TDC is responsible for waste management and waste minimisation services in the Tasman region.
+These services include: - 13.1 kerbside recycling services; - 13.2 solid waste collection services, at five transfer stations (or resource recovery centres (RRCs)) located in Richmond, Mariri, Takaka, Collingwood and Murchison;5 and - 13.3 solid waste disposal services at the Eves Valley landfill at Eves Valley Road, Waimea West, Tasman.6 - 14.
+Most domestic and commercial waste disposal in the Tasman region is collected through the five RRCs, with the Richmond RRC alone collecting the vast majority of the region's solid waste.
 Solid waste from all of the five RRCs is then transferred to the Eves Valley landfill by a contractor.
-Although a limited number of commercial customers are granted direct access to the Eves Valley landfill, the prevalence of direct disposal is much more limited than at York Valley.
+Although a limited number of commercial customers are granted direct access to the Eves Valley landfill, direct disposal is much more limited than at York Valley.